bravomartin/express.js-app-template/Readme.md

 # Node Express.js template

-Node app running with express.js uses ejs for templating and MVC structure.
+Node app running with express.js
+- uses ejs for templating and MVC structure.
-Template using semantic grid, boilerplate and bootstrap.less compiles less and js with bunch.js
+- Template using semantic grid, boilerplate and bootstrap.less
+- compiles less and js with bunch.js

 ## Usage

 Just use it.

-asuming you have node and npm installed
+Asumes you have node and npm installed

 to install:
 ```sudo npm install express -g